peterjinchristiansen/21-Book-Search-Engine/README.md

 ---
 ## Description

-    This is a website that simulates a blog, and includes complete user authentication, sessions, and basic blog features.
+    This is a website that allows users to fetch and save books from the google books API.

 ---